springernature/vpat/nature-content-discovery.md

 <tr>
 <td>502.2.1 User Control of Accessibility Features</td>
 <td>Not applicable</td>
-<td>These pages are not considered platform software as defined by Section 508.
+<td>This product is not considered platform software as defined by Section 508.
 See [E103 Definitions, section E103.4](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E103-definitions).</td>
 </tr>
 <tr>
 <td>502.2.2 No Disruption of Accessibility Features</td>
 <td>Not applicable</td>
-<td>These pages have no platform features as defined by Section 508.

-These pages are compatible with operating system and browser accessibility features configured by the user.
+<td>This product has no platform features as defined by Section 508.
+The product is compatible with operating system and browser accessibility features configured by the user.

 Third party scripts may inject content that disrupts standard operating and browser accessibility features.
 See information in WCAG section for complete details.
 </td>